Frederic and the ladybird

 "I see.
 Let's go then."

 The door bell rang just when they were about to leave.
 It was two boys Benjamin's age.
 They asked their friend to go and play football with them in front of the church.
-Benjamin gave the hammer to Isabel.
+Benjamin gave the hammer to Isabelle.

 "I'll come and help you kill spiders another time."